Citrix-TechSpecialist/ShareFile-StorageZones/Module-2/Readme.md

 In this section you will create and configure a third NetScaler load-balancing virtual server, used to ensure that ShareFile clients send credentials only when logged on to a trusted ShareFile domain.

-StorageZones Controller uses the Cross-Origin Resource Sharing (CORS) standard to provide the necessary security for requests to restricted zones and from the ShareFile web interface to StorageZone Connectors.
+> StorageZones Controller uses the Cross-Origin Resource Sharing (CORS) standard to provide the necessary security for requests to StorageZones and from the ShareFile web interface to browse Connectors.
 CORS uses HTTP headers to allow the client and server to know enough about each other to determine if a request or response should succeed.

 ![NetScaler configured for web access to Connectors](images/sf-deploy-netscaler-web-connectors.png)